-Ellen intently stared at Gwen's chest, then nodded affirmatively.
-Gwen double checked that they were, in fact, alone; then quickly congealed a droplet of her Druidic Essence.
+Feeling like a dealer in the night, Gwen double-checked that they were, in fact, alone; then quickly congealed a droplet of her Druidic Essence.

 "Alright, let's make this quick."

-Gwen raised her hand, but Ellen allowed Gwen’s hand to enter her chest, where she felt a frigid swirl of Elemental Air so dense as to induce hypothermia in her fingers.
+She had wanted to dribble a drop into Ellen's mouth, but Ellen instead guided Gwen's hand into her chest, where she felt a frigid swirl of Elemental Air so dense as to induce hypothermia in her fingers.

-“Anytime.”
-Gwen checked to ensure that she was still in possession of her hand, thankfully, her fingers remained responsive.
+"Anytime."
+Gwen checked to ensure that she was still in possession of her extremities.
+Thankfully, her fingers remained responsive.

 "Okay!
 Bye!
 Love you!"

 Ellen dissipated in a burst of quicksilver Conjuration.